 about 80% of the US food supply.
 The Food and Drug

-packaging of the food as long as the ingredient of the food product as well.
+not only the ingredients of the food product but the packaging as well.
 There are

 ingredients that do not change the food product’s taste or

 gases that are used in the food industry for Modified